Free trade areas in Europe: 2011 CIS FTA Treaty

-GUAM
+GUAM FTA

-The GUAM Organization for Democracy and Economic Development is a regional organization and free-trade area in Eastern Europe composed of Georgia, Azerbaijan, Ukraine, and Moldova.
+The GUAM Organization for Democracy and Economic Development is a regional organization established in 1997 and free-trade area in Eastern Europe composed of Georgia, Azerbaijan, Ukraine, and Moldova.

+The agreement on a Free Trade Area was signed in 2002.
+In 2017, additional agreements on a free-trade area were announced, but as of 2022 reportedly the FTA has not been ratified and has not entered into force.

+The WTO was notified only in 2017 and the Agreement is designated as "Plurilateral" and "In Force".
+According to the WTO database, the GUAM FTA agreement was signed in 2002 and entered into force in 2003.
+International Trade Centre says there is no free trade area in operation with distinct rules from an Agreement on Creation of CIS Free Trade Area, was signed on 15 April 1994 by 12 CIS countries.

+The database of agreements of the International Trade Centre does not indicate that a GUAM FTA agreement has been concluded, but it does indicate that the 1994 Agreement on CIS FTA is in force for Georgia, Ukraine, Azerbaijan and Moldova. and the 1999 Agreement on CIS FTA version is listed as the current text of the FTA agreement.

+Proposed

+Economic Cooperation Organization FTA

+The Economic Cooperation Organization Trade Agreement or ECOTA is a preferential trade agreement reached on 17 July 2003 at the ECO summit in Islamabad whereby a preferential trade region was formed between the countries of Afghanistan, Azerbaijan, Iran, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkey, Turkmenistan and Uzbekistan.
+As of 2008, the ECOTA is in effect.
+According to the document ECO Vision 2025, the scope of ECOTA will be expanded from preferential trade to a free trade agreement.

 Historical

 BAFTA

 The Baltic Free Trade Area was a free trade agreement between Estonia, Latvia and Lithuania that existed between 1994 and 2004.

 BAFTA was created to help prepare the countries for their accession to the EU.
 Hence, BAFTA was created more as an initiative of the EU than out of a desire for Baltic states to trade between themselves: they were more interested in gaining access to the rest of the European markets.

 BAFTA's agreement was signed by the three states on 13 September 1993 and came into force on 1 April 1994.
 On 1 January 1997 the agreement was extended to cover trade in agricultural produce.
 On 1 May 2004, all three states joined the European Union, and BAFTA ceased to exist.

 BAFTA was part of general co-operation between the three countries under the Baltic Assembly—modelled on Nordic co-operation (see Nordic Council).
 As well as the free trade area, they formed a common visa area.
 Leaders continue to meet regularly, however the assembly now focuses on international issues, including economic development, and military co-operation due to the proximity of Russia.